 - "Toledo Refining makes the fuels, and we make their water clean again so they can reuse it in their processes,'' says Zimmerman.”
 Our plant removes solids and other residuals from the water, and our mechanical crew handles day-to-day maintenance so that the refinery can concentrate on their core business."

 - A key advantage to having Veolia operate the refinery's wastewater treatment system is the operational experience that Veolia brings to the project.
 "With many years of experience operating and maintaining these types of plants, we are able to adapt to changing situations," says Zimmerman.
 "We can easily adapt and adjust our process chemistry to meet the refinery's needs."

 - "Veolia employees have an excellent safety record at our plant," says Zimmerman.
 "Employees are active on the safety committee, and we host monthly safely meetings that everyone attends.
-Our people are committed to working safely, and their dedicated shows," explains Zimmerman.
+Our people are committed to working safely, and their dedication shows," explains Zimmerman.
 "In more than 14 years at the site, Veolia employees have had only one recordable incident - a sprained ankle."

 - Throughout the partnership, the refinery has saved a significant amount of money by reducing its purchase of city water and lowering treatment costs by directing less wastewater to the city's treatment plant.

 - From an environmental perspective, this sustainable solution significantly reduces demand on local water supplies.
 In addition, the refinery has benefited from reduced risks, significant cost savings, and being able to focus resources on its core business of black oil refining, rather than treating wastewater.